March 26, 2023

 In 1993, Burke retired.
 And in 1995, Murphy, at Buffett’s suggestion, met with Michael Eisner, the CEO of Disney.
 Over a few days, Murphy sold Capital Cities/ABC to Disney for $19 billion, which was 13.5 times cash flow and 28 times net income.
 Thorndike:

-He left behind an ecstatic group of shareholders – if you had invested a dollar with Tom Murphy as he became CEO in 1966, that dollar would have been worth $204 by the time he sold the company to Disney.
-That’s a remarkable 19.9 percent internal rate of return over twenty-nine years, significantly outpacing the 10.1 percent return for the S&P 500 and 13.2 percent return for an index of leading media companies over the same period. (page 21)
+He left behind an ecstatic group of shareholders—if you had invested a dollar with Tom Murphy as he became CEO in 1966, that dollar would have been worth $204 by the time he sold the company to Disney.
+That’s a remarkable 19.9 percent internal rate of return over twenty-nine years, significantly outpacing the 10.1 percent return for the S&P 500 and 13.2 percent return for an index of leading media companies over the same period.

-Thorndike points out the decentralization was one the keys to success for Capital Cities.
+Thorndike points out that decentralization was one of the keys to success for Capital Cities.
 There was a single paragraph on the inside cover of every Capital Cities annual report:

 ‘Decentralization is the cornerstone of our philosophy.
 Our goal is to hire the best people we can and give them the responsibility and authority they need to perform their jobs.
 All decisions are made at the local level… We expect our managers… to be forever cost conscious and to recognize and exploit sales potential.’